Music, Theatre & Dance

 Why study music at Taylor?

 Taylor has a reputation for excellence.
-U.S. News and World Report has ranked Taylor in the region’s top three Midwest colleges for the last two decades and they stress our emphasis on faculty mentoring of musicianship, professional training, and discipleship.
+U.S. News and World Report have ranked Taylor in the region’s top three Midwest colleges for the last two decades and they stress our emphasis on faculty mentoring of musicianship, professional training, and discipleship.

 Dr. Al Harrison, Chair of the Department of Music, Theatre & Dance and director of the music programs, answers frequently asked questions below.
 Don’t see your question?
 Contact Dr. Harrison today!